christofferaakre/flameshot-ocr/readme.md

 installed.
 Fast, lightweight, and uses industry-leading OCR software (`tesseract`).

+**Note: This is an old version of `flameshot-ocr` that uses tesseract.
+I recommend instead using the new version which instead uses `manga_ocr` for much better results.**

 ## Installation
 ### Linux
 1. Clone the repo: `git clone https://github.com/christofferaakre/flameshot-ocr.git`